YashKalia/GoGreenServer/README.md

 - What can use improvement?
 I think that my programming skills could use a LOT of improvement and maybe tips from my teammates.

-O - Options (Look at possible options)
+Oï¿½- Options (Look at possible options)
 - What are options you have to achieve your goal?
 Being more open to correction and advice from people around me and actively work on my programming skills and teamwork